Why did Iran embrace Islam?

-The Korramdiniya used mosques and the Koran but did not adhere to any of the ritual or legal requirements.
-The Kurdish group (Kurdanaye) combined aspects of Zoroastrianism, Christianity, and Islam but declared themselves Muslims.
+The Korramdiniya used mosques and the Koran but did not adhere to any of the ritual or legal requirements3.
+The Kurdish group (Kurdanaye) combined aspects of Zoroastrianism, Christianity, and Islam but declared themselves Muslims4.

 Recent research has established a general chronological framework for the process of conversion of Iranians to Islam.
 From a study of the probable dates of individual conversions based on genealogies in biographical dictionaries, it's clear that there was a gradual and limited conversion of Persians down to the end of the Umayyad period (750 AD), followed by a rapid increase in the number of conversions after the ʿAbbasid revolution by non-Arab Muslims and their Shi'a allies.